chibisafe/chibisafe/README.md

 4. Run `yarn build`
 5. Run `yarn start`
 6. Chibisafe should now be running at http://localhost:8000
-7. If you want to run chibisafe behind your own domain, we have a simple [nginx](docs/nginx.md) guide on how to do this.
+7. If you want to run chibisafe behind your own domain, we have some [docker guides](docs/docker/docker.md) on how to do this.

 <details>
   <summary>Migrating from v3.x (lolisafe) to v4.x (chibisafe)</summary>